nwjs/grunt-nw-builder/README.md

 ### OSX ulimit

-Darwin (OS X kernel) has a low limit for file descriptors (256 per process) by default, so you might get an `EMFILE` error or an error mentioning "too many open files" if youtry to open more file descriptors than this.
+Darwin (OS X kernel) has a low limit for file descriptors (256 per process) by default, so you might get an `EMFILE` error or an error mentioning "too many open files" if you try to open more file descriptors than this.

 To get around it, run `ulimit -n 1024` (or add it to your `~/.bash_profile`).
 For more information, see [henvic/osx-ulimit](https://github.com/henvic/osx-ulimit).

 ## Release History
+- 2021-08-05    `3.5.7` Changing the version to match the latest version of `nw-builder` to date
 - 2016-09-14    `flavor` option; you can now select any flavor of NW.js, not just `sdk`.
 - 2016-08-28    bumping nw-builder dependency to 3.0.0.
 - 2016-07-02    `2.0.3` Fix for zip option plus some small nw-builder fixes.
 - 2016-07-02    `2.0.2` Updated Grunt peer dependency